by: SGM Herbert A. Friedman (Ret.)

 The USS Constellation Version?

-Then the icing on the cake is that there is another version without code number in full color with a brown border around the text at the back.
-One possible answer to all this confusion is that it was not only the Army printing these leaflets.
+Then the icing on the cake is that there is another version both with and without code number in full color with a brown border around the text at the back.
+The answer to all this confusion is that it was not only the Army printing these leaflets.
 They were also printed by the Navy at sea.
 I saw an uncoded copy of the above Constellation version along with the statement:

 They were found among other construction materials purchased from the decommissioning of this great warship.
 These leaflets were Air dropped into Iraq by aircraft of the U.S.S Constellation during wartime engagement in the Persian Gulf.

-I was aware that the U.S. Navy aircraft carrier Constellation (CV-64) reported that it had prepared 5.5 million leaflets and dropped them from F-18 Hornets during the actual war.
+I was aware that the U.S. Navy aircraft carrier Constellation (CV-64) reported that it had prepared 5.5 million leaflets and dropped them from F-18 Hornets during Operation Iraqi Freedom.
 Carrier Air Wing 2 (CVW-2) F-14 Tomcats and F-18 Hornets disseminated leaflets from the aircraft carrier Constellation in the Navys "Operation Litterbug."
-I was not aware that they printed and dropped leaflets in the buildup to the war.
+I was surprised to discover that they also printed and dropped many leaflets during the buildup to the war in the “No-fly” period.

 It is interesting to see the difference between what the military states was the official message, and what the target audience actually read.
 An Iraqi translation of the leaflet reads, Air Defense Forces be warned!
 Do not attack the Alliances forces and do not follow it with your radars.
 The destruction that fell upon your comrades in other air defense sites is the answer to your continued aggression against the Coalition forces.
 Do not follow or fire at the coalition forces or you will be the next target.
 The leaflet was originally coded ADA1a, later versions IZD006.
 Due to the anti-aircraft fire against the A10, a strike was launched against an air defense and operations center near Tallil, about 160 miles southeast of Baghdad.